lesleyrs/Client3/docs/README.md

 - changed camelCase into snake_case, lowercase hex values
 - no code width limit as virtual text wrapping is superior for selecting complete lines
 - only moved files to dirs with little includes to avoid complicating builds with -I
+- outside of SDL3 or TCC the SDL header is exposed on windows ONLY to have SDL_main replace entrypoint for windows subsystem, don't use it
 ```